mikr13/vue-horizontal-list-autoscroll/README.md

 * SSR supported
 * Mobile touch screen friendly
 * Invisible scroll bar for consistent Windows and MacOS browsing experience.
-* Autoscroll feature with return to start feature
+* Autoscroll feature with return to start (repeat) feature
+* Slideshow feature with return to start (repeat) feature
 * Snap to the nearest item in the horizontal-list when scrolling.
 * Windowed & Full-screen mode
   * The windowed mode will respect the container and not show overflowing item